osflo/TrainRectangle/README.md

 *test_complexity.py* : Apply the algorithm and register the time to run it for different axis size and number of rectangle.
 This was done in order to empirically test the complexity.

-__*figures and ratio* Figures and results created by the algorithm__
+*figures and ratio* : Folder containing figures and results created by the algorithm.
 The folder is then further divided by the advancement in the project.

-__*test debug and presentation* Debugging and analyzing results__
+*test debug and presentation* : Folder containing scripts used to debug and analyze results.
-The folder test debug and presentation contains older script to debug and to obtain statistics from the results files created by the algorithm.
 To use the script, the path name to the result files need to be updated.

 ## References
 Eisenbrand et al. (2021) : Eisenbrand, Gallato, Svensson and Venzin (2021) A qptas for stabbing rectangles.